Portfolio optimization in a default model under full/partial information: The model

 is an $\F$-martingale.
-We assume that the process $(\lambda^i_t)$ is uniformly bounded.
-It should be noted that the construction of such process $(N^i_t)$ is fairly standard; see, for example, Bielecki and Rutkowski (2004). \\
+In the sequel we assume that the process $\lambda$ is uniformly bounded.
+It should be noted that the construction of such process $N$ is fairly standard; see, for example, Bielecki and Rutkowski \cite{bierut04}. \\